-- There were arrangements for planning and monitoring the number and mix of staff needed.
-Minimum working levels for GPs were in place so that clinical rotas could be prepared further in advance.
-This ensured consistent clinical cover within the practice whilst allowing for flexibility for GPs to attend their other clinical commitments, professional interests and development. - There was an effective induction system for temporary staff tailored to their role. - Staff understood their responsibilities to manage emergencies on the premises and to recognise those in need of urgent medical attention.
-Clinicians knew how to identify and manage patients with severe infections, for example, sepsis. - When there were changes to services or staff the practice assessed and monitored the impact on safety.
+- There were arrangements for planning and monitoring the number and mix of staff needed. - There was an effective induction system for temporary staff tailored to their role. - Staff understood their responsibilities to manage emergencies on the premises and to recognise those in need of urgent medical attention.
+Clinicians knew how to identify and manage patients with severe infections, for example, sepsis. - · When there were changes to services or staff the practice assessed and monitored the impact on safety.